 A+ Content & EBC are not indexed

 Neither A+ Content (for vendors) nor Enhanced Brand content (for sellers) is indexed for the Amazon search.
-Products cannot be found via the keywords contain within these content types, including the image tags.
+Products cannot be found via the keywords contained within these content types, including the image tags.

 Should I rather use the regular product description than EBC?